zuntes/delicar/README.md

 In order to run simulation with 3D lidar, you need to install the velodyne gazebo package.
 If the gazebo fail to start, maybe you miss some model in gazebo, start with empty.world instead.

 ### Manual control the robot
-With joy stick
+- With joy stick
 ```bash
 ros2 launch delicar_manual_control joy_controller.launch.py
 ```
-or with keyboard
+- Or with keyboard
 ```bash
 ros2 run delicar_manual_control keyboard_controller
 ```